Home Heat Pump Guide

 Grant Funding and Land Requirements

-The Boiler Upgrade Scheme (BUS) provides £7,500 towards ground source heat pump installation.
-This grant applies regardless of whether you install horizontal loops, slinky coils, or boreholes.
-It does not cover the full cost, but it helps offset the higher price of ground source installation — particularly for borehole systems where the drilling cost is significant.
+The Boiler Upgrade Scheme (BUS) provides £7,500 towards ground source heat pump installation regardless of whether you install horizontal loops, slinky coils, or boreholes.
+This helps offset the higher price of borehole systems where the drilling cost is significant.

 Frequently Asked Questions